 When your child has a chronic or complex health condition, you become a caregiver, and you have to learn a lot … fast.
 Keeping your child safe at home and in the community starts with understanding the medical devices they use and knowing how to be safe with those devices.
+Super Safe Kids books and toolkits help introduce families to central lines, tracheostomies, feeding tubes and complex care.

 Central Line Safety for Kids teaches kids and families evidence-based practices for safety and care of central lines, focusing on hygiene and patient safety guidelines from the Centers for Disease Control and Prevention.
-Written with consultation from pediatric hospital safety committee.
+Written with consultation from a pediatric hospital safety committee.

 Tracheostomy tubes can help kids breathe and stay healthy.
 Tracheostomy Safety for Kids helps kids and their families understand the respiratory system and evidence-based practices for caring for a tracheostomy.
-Written with consultation from pediatric pulmonology team.
+Written with consultation from a top-ranked pediatric pulmonology team.

 Managing a chronic condition